xmonader/xmonader.github.io/_posts/2018-12-06-nim-good-ok-hard.markdown

 - Produces dependency-free binaries
 - Runs on Windows, macOS, Linux, and more

-This sounds promising so we gave it a try
+In the upcoming sections, I'll talk about the good, the okay, and the hard points I faced while developing this simple CLI application with the requirements above.

 ## The good

+### Static typing
-### Nim is expressive and statically typed
+Nim eliminates a whole class of errors by being statically typed

+### Expressiveness
-Nim is like python but eliminates a whole class of errors by being statically typed (while maintaing expressiveness) (whitespace sensitive language) and there's even a guide on the official repo [Nim for Python programmers](https://github.com/nim-lang/Nim/wiki/Nim-for-Python-Programmers).
-Seeing some of pascal concepts in Nim gets me very nostalgic too.
+Nim is like python (whitespace sensitive language) and there's even a guide on the official repo [Nim for Python programmers](https://github.com/nim-lang/Nim/wiki/Nim-for-Python-Programmers).
+Seeing some of Pascal concepts in Nim gets me very nostalgic too.

 {% highlight nim %}
 import strutils, strformat, os, ospaths, osproc, tables, parsecfg, json, marshal, logging